zammad/zammad-admin-documentation/system/integrations/smime/manage-certificates.rst

       If your certificate and private key are bundled together in the same file or PEM block, import it twice (once using each button).

+      Please note that bulk imports of private keys are not possible.

 Default Behavior
 ^^^^^^^^^^^^^^^^